Jabrayil District: Armenian occupation

 The territory was occupied by Armenian forces on August 23, 1993, during the First Nagorno-Karabakh War.
 It was administrated as a part of Hadrut Province of the self-proclaimed Nagorno-Karabakh Republic, save for the village of Jojug Marjanly, which was recaptured on January 6, 1994 during Operation Horadiz.
 This village was the provisional centre of this district until the recapture of Jabrayil in 2020.

 The region with 1,050 square km area, including 72 secondary schools, eight hospitals, five mosques, two museums, 120 historic monuments, 149 cultural centres and about 100 villages that remained in the area were totally destroyed.

 Return to Azerbaijani control

+The city of Jabrayil, October 2024.

 During the 2020 Nagorno-Karabakh conflict, on October 9, 2020, the Azerbaijani Ministry of Defence announced the recapture of the district's central town, Jabrayil, from Armenian forces.
 On October 20, 2020, Azerbaijani President Ilham Aliyev announced the recapture of Safarsha, Hesengaydi, Fuganli, Imambaghi, Dash Veysalli, Aghtepe and Yarakhmedli villages of Jabrayil district.
 On October 21–22, 2020, 9 more villages of the district were recaptured, according to Azerbaijani sources.
 In November 2020, Azerishiq announced that it had begun supplying electricity to the district.